 From customizing and using your Snapcode on packaging graphics and other offline collateral to spreading it across the web and social, it takes a significant push to get noticed.
-However, the results can be well worth it, especially if youre consistent about frequently sharing your Snapchat presence on social channels.
+However, the results can be well worth it, especially if you’re consistent about frequently sharing your Snapchat presence on social channels.
 Be creative!

 Sharing your Snapcode is just one way to build audience.
-A feature I love about Snapchats disappearing content is that when youre publishing fun, interesting content, people on Snapchat naturally want to share it with friends, and theyre compelled to do so quickly before it disappears.
+A feature I love about Snapchats disappearing content is that when you’re publishing fun, interesting content, people on Snapchat naturally want to share it with friends, and they’re compelled to do so quickly before it disappears.

-Co-Create with Influencers/Customers
+Co-Create with influencers/customers

 Takeovers are like reviews or testimonials on steroids.
-Youve got to partner with the right people (and have guidelines and contracts in place), but handled correctly, they can be a way to scale your reach in a fun, engaging waybuilding trust with other peoples audiences.
+You’ve got to partner with the right people (and have guidelines and contracts in place), but handled correctly, they can be a way to scale your reach in a fun, engaging way, building trust with other peoples audiences.

-Pure Social at its Core
+Pure social at its core

 To me, Snapchat is the ultimate in pure social media, because its built for in-the-moment, one-on-one engagement.
 However, it takes resources for a brand to sustain the kind of presence thats required to keep audience attention and interaction.
 If youre not consistently storytelling, communicating and engaging, you might as well not be there.
 Its definitely a commitment of people, time and effort, but I think every brand needs to encourage their employees and brand managers to experience it so they can build an understanding of what “social” really is.

-Snapchat isnt like Facebook, Twitter or visual mediums like Periscope and Instagram, either.
+Snapchat isn’t like Facebook, Twitter or visual mediums like Periscope and Instagram, either.
 With other platforms you can fool yourself into thinking youre properly leveraged by simply “posting” and ignoring engagement.
-Also, its paid advertising is a bit rich for most ($100k for an ad on its 3V platformdown from $700k last year).
+Also, its paid advertising is a bit rich for most ($100k for an ad on its 3V platform down from $700k last year).